INVESTIGATOR - DISTRICT ATTORNEY'S OFFICE

 - Coordinates requests with E-911 center to obtain recordings for use in trial.
 Reviews video, audio, and transcripts with witnesses, defendants, and defense attorneys as required by law prior to trial.

 - Runs criminal and driver histories.
 Must obtain and maintain certification to be a GCIC terminal operator that accesses the CJIS network.

 - Locates witnesses and serves subpoenas to secures the attendance of witnesses at hearings and trials.

 - Must not have been convicted by any state or by federal government of any crime.

 - Two (2) years previous experience and/ or training involving law enforcement, legal work, and investigation or

 any equivalent combination of education, training and experience which provides the requisite knowledge, skills, and abilities for this job.

 - Must possess and maintain valid GA.
 P.O.S.T certification as a Georgia Peace Officer.

-- Must obtain or possess valid NCIC/GCIC Terminal Operator certification.
+- Must possess valid NCIC/GCIC Terminal Operator certification.